MLanguage/mlang/README.md

 The interpreter and the C backend in `examples/dgfip_c/` should be usable straight away, as the C compiler was installed for Opam.
 Mlang results are tested on GCC and Clang, the latter being preferred if available.

+The Java backend in `examples/java/` requires Java development environment.
+The generated code targets Java 7, and could be used with OpenJDK 1.7 or more.
+However, the test harness code requires Java 8, so to use the automated backend tests, we ask for OpenJDK 1.8 or more.

+For Debian-based distributions, you can try:

+    sudo apt install default-jdk

+For Red Hat-based distributions, depending on your version:

+    sudo yum install java-1.8.0-openjdk-devel

+or

+    sudo yum install java-11-openjdk-devel

+NB : if you are using JDK 1.8, in order to cross-compile the generated code to 1.7, you would also need JDK 1.7 installed in order to provide the correct version of the base classes.

 ## Usage

 Please read the `m_specs/complex_case_with_ins_outs_2018.m_spec` for a walk-through